DevNet-Framework/Installer/README.md

 Befor installing DevNet Framework, make sure you have [Composer](https://getcomposer.org/) and [PHP 7.4](https://www.php.net/) or higher version installed in your computer.

 ## Installation
-1. Download or clone **DevNet Project** repository
+1. Download or clone **DevNet Project Installer** repository
-2. Rename the folder project any name you want
+2. Rename the folder of the project installer any name you want
 3. Navigate to the root folder of your project and run the following scripts :

 ```bash